giraldiego/NOIR/SETUP.md

 ## Experience XP System (optional)

-If you want to [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) a different progression system, enable these three mods in MO2:
+If you want to [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) a different progression system, let enabled these three mods in MO2, otherwise, untick them:

 ![image](images/image1.png)

-If you want the default Skyrim/Requiem experience system, disable them.

 - In Summary, you won’t level up for skill, but for quests, exploration and killing.
 - I buffed the grinding skills (Alchemy, Smithing, Enchanting) at low level because I found them boring to level up.